-- a A matter personal to a member of staff that is being considered by a meeting of the Policy & Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman if they are not available, the vice-chairman, of the absence occasioned by illness or other reason. - c The Parish Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk. - d Subject to the Council's policy regarding the handling of grievance matters, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Governance Committee. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - f The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - h Access and means of access by keys and/or computer passwords to records of employment referred to in 19 (f) and 9G) shall be provided only to the Clerk and the Chairman.
+- a A matter personal to a member of staff that is being considered by a meeting of the Council or Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - The chairman of the Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Council or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or vice chairman of the Council, this shall be communicated to another member of the Personnel Committee, which shall be reported back

+- and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).